 Compact uprights in this category have a bit less suction that the traditional uprights listed above, but their lighter weight may make it easier to maneuver around your space and store when you’re done.
 Of course, with the lighter weight also comes a bit less suction power and less dust bin capacity, compared to the full size models.

-- Dyson Ball Compact Allergy – Includes a carbon fiber soft dusting brush, mattress tool, crevice tool, and small upholstery tool; weighs only 11.6 pounds (5.7 pounds lighter than the full size Allergy Ball model) and has HEPA filtration.
+DYSON BALL COMPACT ALLERGY | Includes a carbon fiber soft dusting brush, mattress tool, crevice tool, and small upholstery tool; weighs only 11.6 pounds (5.7 pounds lighter than the full size Allergy Ball model) and has HEPA filtration.

 COMPACT ANIMAL DC50 | This is a bit of an older model, the predecessor to the Small Ball Multi Floor, but still a nice option if you’re looking for a compact upright.
 The DC50 weighs only 11.9 pounds, can compact down to 30″ for easy storage, and offers 128 AW of suction power.

-Cinetic Upright Models
+Dyson Cinetic Upright Models

 Dyson Cinetic upright models use an advanced cyclone technology named “Dyson Cinetic Science” that allows these vacuums to function without any filter.
-Filterless and bagless, the Cinetic line of vacuums contaims lower maintenance full-size upright vacuums.
+Filterless and bagless, the Cinetic line of vacuums contains lower maintenance full-size upright vacuums.

-- Dyson Cinetic Big Ball Animal – Includes a turbine tool, combination tool, and stair tool; also has a 2.1 liters dust bin capacity, and 180 AW of suction power.
+DYSON CINETIC BIG BALL ANIMAL | Includes a turbine tool, combination tool, and stair tool; also has a 2.1 liters dust bin capacity, and 180 AW of suction power.
 This vacuum is a little heavier than even the traditional upright models weighing in at 19.2 pounds

-- Dyson Cinetic Big Ball Multi-Floor – Includes combination tool and stair tool; as well as a 2.1 liters of dust bin capacity, with 180 AW of suction power.
+DYSON CINETIC BIG BALL MULTI-FLOOR | Includes combination tool and stair tool; as well as a 2.1 liters of dust bin capacity, with 180 AW of suction power.
 This vacuum also weighs 19.2 pounds so it’s a bit heavier than the other upright models.